Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Section-1: Introduction.md

 | **Security & Compliance Center** | Data loss prevention, audit logs, security reports |

 # 2. Microsoft Active Directory Domain Architecture
 Learn the basics of Active Directory Domains, including how they help manage users, computers, and resources in a Windows network.
 This guide covers key concepts and steps to get started with setting up and using Active Directory.

 ## 🔷 What is Microsoft Active Directory (AD)?
 Active Directory is a directory service developed by Microsoft for Windows domain networks.
 It is used to manage and organize users, computers, and other resources within a network.

+## 🔷 How Active Directory (AD) Works
+Active Directory is a directory service that stores information about users, computers, and other resources in a centralized, hierarchical database.
+It enables:
+ * **Authentication** – Verifying user identities
+ * **Authorization** – Granting access to resources
+ * **Centralized management** – Managing users, devices, policies from one place AD operates using a multi-master replication model, meaning changes can be made on any Domain Controller and will sync across all DCs.

 ## 🔷 What is a Domain in Active Directory?
 An AD domain is a logical group of network objects (like users, computers, and devices) that share the same AD database and security policies.